 Oysters

-While it is optimal for you and your family to get vitamin D through food based sources, in particular fermented cod liver oil, there are instances when my patients or I use a vitamin D3 supplement – such as a rare sensitivity to FCLO, a super picky child who can’t swallow capsules, or in the case of an oncoming cold or flu.
+While it is optimal for you and your family to get vitamin D through food based sources, in particular cod liver oil and lard, there are instances when my patients or I use a vitamin D3 supplement – such as a rare sensitivity to CLO, a super picky child who can't swallow capsules, or in the case of an oncoming cold or flu.

 *Be sure to check with your health practitioner before trying this or any other new health regimen.
 Choose a vitamin D3 that delivers 2000IU per drop for adults or 400IU per drop for infants and small children.

-You can find vitamin D at most health food stores or online at Radiant Life and other web stores.
-You can read more about adequate levels of Vitamin D and supplementation here.
+You can find vitamin D here.
+You can read more about adequate levels of vitamin D and supplementation here.

-- Multi-vitamins – Most aren’t bio-available or even the right type of Vitamin D, and none have adequate vitamin D.
+Multi-vitamins – Most aren't bioavailable or even the right type of vitamin D, as you need vitamin D3 rather than vitamin D2.
+And almost none have adequate vitamin D.

-- Cod liver oil that does not have vitamins A and D in the correct proportion – Spend the extra effort on sourcing fermented cod liver oil.
+Cod liver oil that does not have vitamins A and D in the correct proportion – Spend the extra effort on sourcing minimally processed cod liver oil.

 Wishing you a warm, bright, and healthy winter!